Translate

 Hydrotropes as Solvents for Extraction and Separation

-Hydrotropes are water solutions, most frequently but not always of ionized substances, with concentrations of at least 1 mole/liter that increase the solubility of organic solutes which would have very poor solubility in water alone.
-For practical reasons, useful hydrotrope forming materials need to be inexpensive.
-Typical hydrotrope forming substances are:
+Hydrotropes are water solutions, most frequently but not always of ionized substances, with concentrations of at least 1 mole/liter.
+They increase the solubility of organic solutes which would have very poor solubility in water alone.
+For practical reasons, useful hydrotrope-forming materials need to be inexpensive.
+Typical hydrotrope-forming substances are:

 • aromatic sulfonate salts